-Anthony Niedwiecki, Dean and President 875 Summit Ave, St. Paul, MN 55105 651-290-7510 anthony.niedwiecki@mitchellhamline.edu
+Camille Davidson, President and Dean 875 Summit Ave, St. Paul, MN 55105 651-290-6310 camille.davidson@mitchellhamline.edu

 Such report may be made at any time (including during non-business hours) by using a telephone number; e-mail address; (or, if by mail) the office address, of the individuals listed above.